ngaioKhauri/quest-submissions/README.md

 **3. Brainstorm some extra things we may want to add to this contract.
 Think about what might be problematic with this contract and how we could fix it.**

-  **- Idea #1: Do we really want everyone to be able to mint an NFT? 🤔.**
+  - **Idea #1: Do we really want everyone to be able to mint an NFT? 🤔.**

-    No, we do not want everyone to be able to mint an NFT.
+    - No, we do not want everyone to be able to mint an NFT.
 We should create a minter resource that contains the createNFT function.
 Only the person who deploys the contract should have access to this minter resource, allowing only them to mint NFTs.

-  **- Idea #2: If we want to read information about our NFTs inside our Collection, right now we have to take it out of the Collection to do so.
+  - **Idea #2: If we want to read information about our NFTs inside our Collection, right now we have to take it out of the Collection to do so.
 Is this good?**

-    No, this is not great.
+    - No, this is not great.
 It would be better to create a function in the Collection resource that takes in an id and returns a (optional) reference to the NFT to which the id maps inside the Collection.

 ### Day 4